marcolinuz/keep-cool/README.md

                       the quiet and conservative approaches -d         : enable debug mode, dump internal state and values -f         : run forever (runs as daemon)
+  -g         : generates in the current directory the plist file required to
-  -h         : prints this help
+               run as service using the same arguments passed from command line -h         : prints this help
   -l         : dump fan info decoded
   -L         : list all SMC temperature sensors keys and values